 Steps:

 - Make the teriyaki sauce.
 Add the soy sauce, rice wine vinegar, honey, water, chili, sesame oil, garlic, and ginger together in a medium-sized bowl.
-Add the arrowroot and continue to mix until the honey and arrowroot are fully dissolved.
+Add the arrowroot and whisk until the honey and arrowroot are fully dissolved.

 - Prepare the salmon filet.
 Remove bones using tweezers and skin using a sharp knife.
 Cut into 1″ cubes.